alan-turing-institute/QUIPP-collab/quipp-overview.md

   - Taking techniques from specific domains and applying them across new domains
   - Generating new synthetic data sets
   - Adapting and extending techniques for **quantifying** privacy preservation, utility preservation and uncertainty quantification
+  - Make all our tools, analyses and guidance available under permissive open source licences

 ## How can we help you?
 - Generate less sensitive versions of your sensitive data
-- Understand how various privacy preserving techniques wprk on your data and how privacy and utility trade off
+- Understand how various privacy preserving techniques trade off privacy and utility for **your** data

 ## How can you help us?
 - Access us to sensitive data sets
-- Underastanding the structure of your data
+- Understanding the structure of your data
 - Understanding the questions you are asking of it
-- Sense checking our measures of privacy and utility preservation
+- Validating our measures of privacy and utility preservation for **your** dtaa and questions

+## Links to other projects
+- Data Safe Haven (we don't need perfection, we can safely share data with wider researcnh audience while providing access to data science tooling)
+- RADDISH: Incorporating reeal-time data into disaster response
+- SPENSER: Generating custom dynamic synthetic populations
+- Computational models of police demand dynamics: Understanding dynamics of police demand
+- SIPHER: Early years health interventions
+- Other health examples from Sebastian
+- You?